 Tours have been made over the years to various countries by individual clubs or by the Association, and there have been welcome visits by touring teams to Switzerland.

 In 1985 the Association was granted Affiliate status of the ICC.
 However, at the end of 2009 a second association was formed.
 Despite concerted efforts throughout 2010 it was not possible to bring the two groups together which ultimately lead to the suspension from the ICC and the subsequent re-branding of this association as Cricket Switzerland in 2014.

-Despite this, however, Cricket Switzerland's efforts in organising & promoting cricket was recognised when it was accepted as a member of Swiss Olympic (the umbrella organisation for all sports in Switzerland) and in doing so cricket became a recognised Swiss sport.
+Despite this, however, Cricket Switzerland's efforts in organising & promoting cricket was recognised when in 2018 it was accepted as a member of Swiss Olympic (the umbrella organisation for all sports in Switzerland) and in doing so cricket became a recognised Swiss sport.

 |Term of Office||President's Name|